Vision

 Revitalizing Maryland’s Democracy

-However, we could be doing more to increase access to all Marylanders and to further increase people’s faith in our system.
-There is a bill making its way through the General Assembly that would open up our primary elections to nonaffiliated voters.
-If it does not pass this session, I’ll be proud to help it get across the finish line next year.
+With automatic voter registration, no-excuse mail voting, and options to early vote, it’s more accessible to vote in Maryland than just about anywhere–and that’s something to be proud of.However, we could be doing more to increase access to all Marylanders and to further increase people’s faith in our system.
+The General Assembly considered, but did not pass, a bill that would open up our primary elections to nonaffiliated voters.
+I’ll be proud to help it get across the finish line next year.

 I’m proud that Anne Arundel County joined its neighboring jurisdictions in providing a public campaign financing option to Council and County Executive candidates.
 In fact, I serve as the Chair of our county’s Public Campaign Financing System Commission.
 Public campaign financing lowers barriers of entry to non-traditional candidates to run for public office and helps reduce the role of special interests and big money in our politics.
 The state allows counties (and Baltimore City) to pursue these options along with similar options for candidates for Governor.
 However, no such option exists for General Assembly candidates.
 I think it’s time to change that.